 During my elementary school years people in Seattle dressed more formally for the office.
-My dad went to work wearing an pressed shirt, tie, and polished shoes that he covered with these funny waterproof over-shoes.
+My dad went to work wearing an pressed shirt, tie, and polished shoes that he covered with goofy looking waterproof over-shoes.
 He called them rubbers.
 That has nothing to do with the story but it makes me giggle.

 Every morning Dad would get on the number 28 bus with his newspaper and sack lunch and ride into Downtown to go to work in one of the very tall buildings.
 I don’t know which one.
 He did stuff with computers.
 At a time when the world was still plugging away in “real time” his job sounded super amazing to my 8 year old ears.
 Around Christmas, as with most offices, it was customary for employees to bring in a confection to share.
-Many years we would enthusiastically begin a double or tripple batch of sugar cookies.
-Making the dough is fun, rolling and cutting the first cookies is a delight, but reaching 9 pm with only half the dough baked and a mere dozen frosted, even an 8 year old starts to get a tension headache.
-As much as we all liked the idea of irregularly shaped homemade sugar cookies they are a tremendous amount of work for 30 seconds of chewing.
+Every year we would enthusiastically begin work on a double, or tripple, batch of sugar cookies.
+Making the dough is fun.
+Rolling and cutting the first cookies is a delight.
+However, by 9 pm, with only half the dough baked, and a mere dozen frosted, even an 8 year old starts to get a tension headache.
+As much as we all liked the idea of homemade sugar cookies, they are a tremendous amount of work for 30 seconds of chewing.

-This year I have found a way to enjoy both.
+This year I have found a way to add Peanut Butter Bars back into my selection of Christmas treats.
 On my travels around the interwebs I happened upon Peanut Butter Cup Grahams.
 A big shout out to Alisa at godairyfree.org for this recipe revelation.
 The recipe is written for dairy and gluten free folks in need of a chocolate peanut butter fix.
 I looked at it and immediately thought of Dad’s Chocolate Peanut Butter Bars.
-With a few little tweaks and twists these grahams are everything I love about Dad’s bars and the best part is they have nearly 250 less calories per piece!
-Now that ought to jiggle your bells!
+With a few little tweaks and twists these grahams are everything I love about Dad’s bars and the best part is they have about 250 less calories per piece!
+Hooray!

 No-Bake Chocolate Peanut Butter Grahams